Configure Back-Channel Logout

 4. Verify that the token contains the sid and/or sub claims.

 5. Verify that the token does NOT contain the nonce claim.
-This is required to prevent abuse by distinguishing the logout token from the ID token.
+This is required to prevent abuse by distinguishing the Logout Token from the ID token.

 6. Once the token is validated, retrieve the session corresponding to the received sid and/or sub value and terminate it.
 The exact application session termination process depends on the implementation details.
 For example, this event may need to be communicated to the front-end.

-Logout callback example
+OIDC Back-Channel Logout request example

 Coded token payload: